skyfielders/python-skyfield/skyfield/documentation/earth-satellites.rst

 Finally, you might be most interested in whether the satellite is above or below the horizon from your own position as an observer.
-If you build a Topos object to represent your location, you can use vector subtraction to ask “where will the satellite be *relative to* my location?”
+If you build an object to represent your latitude and longitude, you can use vector subtraction to ask “where will the satellite be *relative to* my location?”